J. Lynn Helms: Awards and achievements

 In 1978 he was named General Aviation Man of the Year, and in 1979 was named chairman of the General Aviation Manufacturer's Association.
 In 1980, The Society of Experimental Test Pilots selected him for the General James H. Doolittle award and trophy.
 In 1982 he was named PenJerDel Man of the Year in International Aviation, and also that year was selected as the first recipient of the Gen. Pete R. Quesada award for Excellence in Management.
 The same year he was awarded a Doctorate Honoris in Aviation Management for development of the National Airspace Systems Plan (NAS Plan).

 Death

-He died in December 2011 of complications from cardiopulmonary failure and pneumonia at his Westport home.
+He died on December 11, 2011 of complications from cardiopulmonary failure and pneumonia at his Westport home.